What is Aquaponics and How Do I Get Started?

 There are huge lists of plants that can be successfully grown in an aquaponics system, but basically anything that can grow well above soil and loves to have its roots wet is a great candidate.
 Plants such as lettuce, cucumbers, tomatoes, and leafy green vegetables thrive well in aquaponics environments.
 Root crops, however, do not.

 The environment you create will be the most important factor in determining the kinds of fish or crustaceans you will be able to raise.
 Some species thrive in cold water while others prefer warmer water.
 Be sure to choose a species of fish that is both hardy and adaptable to the indoor or outdoor conditions you have created.
+Remember, too, that you can adjust for temperature by adding water heaters or chillers to your tank if a specific species is desired.

 Which Fish are Best for Aquaponics?